Kanishk-K-U/Sequential-Blinking/README.md

 LEDs are small, powerful lights that are used in many different applications.
-It is as simple as turning a light on and off.
+It is as simple project as turning a light on sequentially.

 Components -